Explore our interactive decarbonization map and live environmental dashboard.

 Research6 min

-Grid Resilience: Analyzing Renewable Energy Integration in Oregon
+Grid Resilience and Renewable Energy in Oregon

 Can Oregon's grid handle 80% renewable energy by 2035?
 Our modeling says yes — but only with 2.4 GW of battery storage, upgraded transmission corridors, and demand response programs reaching 15% of peak load.